 those subscribing to such interpretations.
 Keep in mind

 that the FAA's medical certification policies are the benchmark

 standard which claims have been measured by for many years.

 Certainly you should consult

-to how they will interpret such issues if there is a claim.
+with your attorney and your insurance company to determine how they interpret such issues if there is an

 new rule specifies "... if a pilot knows or has reason to know of

 any medical condition that would affect his or her ability to

 operate a light sport aircraft, then the pilot should refrain